 - Spinach (recipe here)

-- Katsuobushi (dried bonito flakes) (for sprinkling, omit for vegetarian)
+- katsuobushi (dried bonito flakes) (omit for vegetarian/vegan)

 - Gather all the ingredients.

-Cut off the tail end of okras.
-Peel off the hard part around okra end shown in the picture below.
+- Cut off the stem ends of 10 okra.
+Peel off the hard part around the tops of the okra as shown in the picture below.

-Bring enough water to a boil.
-Sprinkle kosher salt over okras and rub gently on the cutting board.
+- Bring enough water to a boil.
+Sprinkle ½ tsp Diamond Crystal kosher salt over the okra and rub gently on the cutting board.
 Tip: This brings out the bright color of any green vegetables (such as cucumbers) and removes the bitter taste.

-Once the water has come to a boil, put in the okras (without removing the salt) in the boiling water and blanch for 1-2 minutes.
+- Once the water has come to a boil, put in the okra (without removing the salt) in the boiling water and blanch for 1–2 minutes.

-Drain and let cool the okras in iced water.
+- Drain and cool the okra in iced water.
 As soon as they are cool, remove from the water and squeeze gently to remove excess water.
 Set aside.

-- In a small saucepan, add mirin and let the alcohol evaporate for 1-2 minutes.
+- In a small saucepan, add 2 Tbsp mirin and let the alcohol evaporate for 1–2 minutes.

-- When there is no more alcohol smell, add dashi and soy sauce.
+- When there is no more alcohol smell, add 1 cup dashi (Japanese soup stock) and 2 Tbsp usukuchi (light-colored) soy sauce.
 Once it boils, turn off the heat and set aside.

-Transfer the okras to a shallow glass baking dish.
+- Transfer the okra to a shallow glass baking dish.
 Pour the marinade into the dish while the marinade is still warm.
-Let steep at room temperature for at least 1-2 hours before serving.
+Let steep at room temperature for at least 1–2 hours before serving.

-Plate okras on a serving dish, drizzle some marinade over the okras, and sprinkle katsuobushi.
+- Plate the okra on a serving dish, drizzle some marinade over the okra, and sprinkle with katsuobushi (dried bonito flakes).
 You can serve it at room temperature or chilled.
 Enjoy it within 2 days.